unilight/sheet/README.md

 ## Key Features

 - MOS-Bench is the first <b>large-scale collection of training and testing datasets</b> for SSQA, covering a wide range of domains, including synthetic speech from text-to-speech (TTS), voice conversion (VC), singing voice synthetis (SVS) systems, and distorted speech with artificial and real noise, clipping, transmission, reverb, etc. Researchers can use the testing sets to benchmark their SSQA model.
 - This repository aims to provide **training recipes**.
 While there are many off-the-shelf speech quality evaluators like [DNSMOS](https://github.com/microsoft/DNS-Challenge/tree/master/DNSMOS), [SpeechMOS](https://github.com/tarepan/SpeechMOS) and [speechmetrics](https://github.com/aliutkus/speechmetrics), most of them do not provide training recipes, thus are not research-oriented.
+Newcomers may utilize this repo as a starting point to SSQA research.

 ## MOS-Bench Overview

+MOS-Bench currently contains 7 training sets and 12 test sets.
+Below is a screenshot of a summary table from our paper.
 For more details, please see our paper or `egs/README.md`.

 <img src="assets/mos-bench-table.png" alt="Prometheus-Logo" style="display: block; margin: auto;">